- Scientific name: Balaenoptera physalus

 Description

-Fin whales can weigh between 36 and 73 metric tons (40-80 tons) and measure 23 to 26 m (75 to 85 ft) in length, second in size only to the blue whale (NOAA 2025).
-Fin whales have a sleek, streamlined body with a V-shaped head and are dark grey to brown on top, with white underneath.
+Fin whales can weigh between 36-73 metric tons (40-80 tons) and measure 23-26 m (75-85 ft) in length, second in size only to the blue whale (NOAA 2025).
+Fin whales have a sleek, streamlined body with a pointed head and are dark grey to brown on top, with white underneath.
 They have a tall, hooked dorsal fin located two-thirds of the way down their body.
 Fin whales are commonly called ‘razorbacks’ for the ridges on the middle of the back behind the dorsal fin.
-The unique asymmetrical coloration on the head easily separates this species from all other baleen whales.
-On the right side, the lower jaw is white, and the 260-480 baleen plates in the front half of the mouth are also white but abruptly change to dark in the back half of the mouth.
+On the right side, the lower jaw is white, which is a unique asymmetrical coloration for distinguishing this species from all other baleen whales.
+Similarly, the 260-480 baleen plates in the front half of the mouth are also white with darker plates in the back half of the mouth.
 By contrast, the lower left jaw is gray and all baleen plates on the left side are dark.
 This coloration may aid in herding fish during feeding, although its primary purpose is unknown.

 Life cycle and behavior

-Fin whales are commonly found in groups of 2-7 individuals but can be part of larger aggregations when feeding (NOAA 2025).
-Feeding groups may include other whale species including humpback and minke whales in the North Atlantic.
-Feeding occurs largely in summer as filter-feeding for small fish, squid and krill.
+Fin whales are often found alone or in groups of 2-7 individuals but can be part of larger aggregations, including with different whale species, when feeding (NOAA 2025).
+Feeding occurs largely in summer as they target small fish and krill.
 Fin whales can eat up to 1.8 metric tons (2 tons) of food each day.
-They fast in winter while migrating to warmer waters.
+They fast while migrating in winter.
+Fin whales seen off the coast of Massachusetts may not have a winter breeding ground in common (Ramp et al. 2024).

 Population status

-The fin whale is classified as endangered under both the state and federal Endangered Species Acts.
-However, in response to globally increasing numbers, the fin whale was moved from endangered to vulnerable on the IUCN Red List of Threatened Species in 2018.
-Fin whale numbers were significantly reduced by commercial whaling, including whales killed in the late 1800s as they followed schools of sand lance and herring into Cape Cod Bay and even Provincetown Harbor.
-Fin whales have not been hunted in the Gulf of Maine since commercial whaling was prohibited in most was prohibited in most waters in 1972.
+The fin whale is classified as Endangered under both the Massachusetts and federal Endangered Species Acts.
+However, in response to globally increasing numbers, the fin whale was moved from Endangered to Vulnerable on the International Union for Conservation of Nature Red List of Threatened Species in 2018.
+Locally, fin whale numbers were significantly reduced by commercial whaling, including whales killed in the late 1800s as they followed schools of sand lance and herring into Cape Cod Bay and even Provincetown Harbor (Reeves et al. 2002).
+Fin whales have not been hunted in the Gulf of Maine since commercial whaling was prohibited in US waters in 1972.

 Distribution and abundance

 Fin whales prefer deep, offshore waters of all the major oceans, primarily in temperate and polar latitudes.
-There are two named subspecies of fin whales, including B. physalus physalus, in the North Atlantic, and B. physalus quoyi, in the Southern Ocean.
-Fin whales are migratory with a complex migration pattern, moving seasonally into and out of high-latitude feeding areas.
-Fin whales have also been divided into four stocks in US waters for management purposes: Hawaii; California/Oregon/Washington; Alaska (Northeast Pacific); and Western North Atlantic.
-Densities of individuals in these areas change seasonally; however, they occur year-round in each of these areas.
+There are two named subspecies of fin whales, including B. physalus physalus, in the northern hemisphere, and B. physalus quoyi, in the southern hemisphere.
+Fin whales are migratory with a complex migration pattern, moving seasonally to high-latitude feeding areas.
+Fin whales in the North Atlantic and North Pacific have been divided into four stocks in US waters: Hawaii; California/Oregon/Washington; Alaska (Northeast Pacific); and Western North Atlantic.

 Approximate range of the fin whale (NOAA Fisheries)